pymc-devs/pymc/sphinxdocs/modelchecking.rst

 Checking for model convergence is only the first step in the evaluation of MCMC model outputs.
 It is possible for an entirely unsuitable model to converge, so additional steps are needed to ensure that the estimated model adequately fits the data.
-One intuitive way for evaluating model fit is to compare model predictions with actual observations.
+One intuitive way of evaluating model fit is to compare model predictions with the observations used to fit the model.
 In other words, the fitted model can be used to simulate data, and the distribution of the simulated data should resemble the distribution of the actual data.

 Fortunately, simulating data from the model is a natural component of the Bayesian modelling framework.
 Recall, from the discussion on imputation of